Agui, Aichi: Demographics

 Per Japanese census data, the population of Agui has been relatively steady over the past 50 years.

 Climate

 The town has a climate characterized by hot and humid summers, and relatively mild winters (Köppen climate classification Cfa).
 The average annual temperature in Agui is 15.5 °C.

 History

 The name of Agui is very ancient, and appears in Asuka and Nara period records.
 During the Muromachi period, the area was the territory of the Hisamatsu clan, and later came under the control of Oda Nobunaga.
-The village of Agui was founded in October 1889 with the establishment of the modern municipalities system, and became a town on January 1, 1953.
+The village of Agui was founded in October 1889 with the establishment of the modern municipality system, and became a town on January 1, 1953.

 There was a failed attempt to merge with Handa located in the south of Agui due to lack of votes in the referendum in December 26, 2004.
 As a result, no merges occurred in the 10 municipalities in Chita utilizing the Chubu Centrair International Airport.